 Mule Rides at the North Rim

 A bucket list item for the adventurous, a Grand Canyon Mule Trip is available on the North Rim.
 Though unlike the Mule Trips that depart from the South Rim, North Rim rides do NOT go all the way to the Colorado River.
-As a bonus, riders can reserve their trips with a few days in advance instead of a year (common for the South Rim mule trips).
+As a bonus, riders can reserve their trips a few days in advance instead of a year (common for the South Rim mule trips).

 A shuttle picks up at the Grand Canyon Lodge for all rides.